 Sounds like a strange question, but in cases where people, thankfully, blessedly, live to a ripe old age, free of diseases, why do they ever die?
 How come they can’t just keep on living forever?
-And could death be postponed further if someone’s parents had followed their OBGYN’s advice and done cord blood banking for them when they were born?
-Death may not the most upbeat topic to blog about, but recent studies reveal some optimistic results about the aging process and the potential role umbilical cord blood stem cells may play in mitigating the impact of aging.
+And do scientists believe that stem cells play a role?
+Death may not the most upbeat topic to blog about, but recent studies reveal some optimistic results about the ageing process and the potential role umbilical cord blood may play in mitigating its impact.

 During one’s life, this number of active stem cells shrinks and their telomeres (the caps at the end of each strand of DNA that protect our chromosomes) shorten to the point at which they die.
 This is called stem cell exhaustion.
 With regard to Andel–Schipper, it was found that the telomeres of her white blood cells, were drastically worn down at the time of her death.

-What stem cells would be better for replenishment than umbilical cord blood stem cells, the earliest possible stem cells you could have access to?
-Cord blood banks cryopreserve these special stem cells for available use later in life.
+What stem cells would be better for replenishment than those in umbilical cord blood, the earliest possible source?
+Cord blood banks cryopreserve these special stem cells for potential use later in life.
 What’s unique about the stem cells found in umbilical cord blood is that they are privileged.
 Unlike the blood stem cells found in bone marrow from an adult, cord blood stem cells are unexposed to most diseases.
 They are also immunologically immature.
 In laymen’s terms, this means that cord blood stem cells are not trained to function in a certain way, so they are more accepting to other cells of a body.
 And they are easily collected with no risk to the mother or baby.

 Tests on extending lifespan in animals

-When Cryo-Cell International began its stem cell storage close to 25 years ago, it had the foresight to know that stem cells found in umbilical cord blood could potentially have benefits even beyond the treatment of certain diseases.
+When Cryo-Cell International began its cord blood banking service close to 25 years ago, it had the foresight to know that stem cells found in umbilical cord blood could potentially have benefits even beyond the treatment of certain diseases.
 That foresight may one day soon bear incredible fruit.